 Mankiw, N.G., Kneebone, R.D. & McKenzie, K.J.
-(2014) Principles of Macroeconomics, 6th Canadian Edition, Nelson Publishing with APLIA online resources (access code required).
+(2014) Principles of Macroeconomics, 6th Canadian Edition, Nelson Publishing with the accompanying STUDY GUIDE and APLIA online resources (access code required).

 In addition to studying from the core textbook, the following resources are considered MANDATORY and will affect your academic success in this course: